Best iPhone portable chargers and power banks for 2020: Mophie, MyCharge and more

 Read: The best USB-C PD chargers of 2020

 Mophie's PowerStation Plus has a fabric finish and houses a 6,040-mAh battery, as well as an integrated Lightning connector.
-If you buy one of the Apple-exclusive versions, the battery conveniently charges with any Lightning cable (rather than Micro-USB), but you have to pay the full list price of $80.
-The version on Amazon charges via an included Micro-USB/Lightning cable and is currently being discounted to $38.
+If you buy one of the Apple-exclusive versions, the battery conveniently charges an iPhone and iPad with any Lightning cable (rather than Micro-USB), but you have to pay the full list price of $80.
+The version on Amazon charges via an included Micro-USB/Lightning cable and is currently discounted to a little more than $50.
 With the USB-out port, you can charge or recharge two devices at once.

-The larger 10,000-mAh PowerStation Plus XL is also on sale at Amazon for $38, but it's thicker.
+The larger 10,000-mAh PowerStation Plus XL is also available on Amazon, but it's thicker.
 The XL can be fully charged wirelessly on a wireless charging pad while the standard PowerStation Plus doesn't have wireless charging.

 Note: Ignore Amazon's product description that says the smaller PowerStation Plus has Qi wireless charging -- it's not a wireless charger.
 Read more.